ligolang/tezos-academy/src/frontend/src/pages/Chapters/JS/ChapterTypes/course.md

 };
 ```

-ℹ️We will look more deeply into the _record_ construct in the following chapters.
+ℹ️  We will look more deeply into the _record_ construct in the following chapters.

 ## Your mission